mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 Rather straight forward, right?
 We marked our "entry-point" by creating a root span, populating it with useful context information, then passing the context down the stack and creating new span underneath it.

-We could stop right here, because this is all you need to have a working trace! **But**: for a large application like `mattermost-server` wrapping all of the 900+ API handlers in tracing code would be incredible labor intesive AND will create alot of noise in the source code.
+We could stop right here, because this is all you need to have a working trace! **But**: for a large application like `mattermost-server` wrapping all of the 900+ API handlers in tracing code would be incredible labor intensive AND will create a lot of noise in the source code.

 So, can we do better?